 Get extra life out of your cleaning sponge by soaking it in water and microwaving it for two minutes to kill off all the bacteria.
 Allow to cool before reusing.

-13. Cleaning kitchen cabinets
+13. Cleaning kitchen cabinets with soap

 If grease has built up on wooden cabinets, mix equal parts warm water and soap before wiping the greasy surface down and drying it with a separate cloth.
 Bicarb of soda is also an effective alternative.
 Do not oversoak a varnished or painted surface.